hazelcast/hazelcast-nodejs-client/README.md

 </hazelcast>
 ```

-The code that runs on entries is implemented in Java on the server side.
+The code that runs on the entries is implemented in Java on the server side.
 Client side entry processor is used to specify which entry processor should be called.
-For more details about the Java implementation of the entry processor, please see [Entry Processor section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#entry-processor) in the IMDG Reference Manual.
+For more details about the Java implementation of the entry processor, please see [Entry Processor section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#entry-processor) in the Hazelcast IMDG Reference Manual.

 After all implementation and starting the server where your library is added to its `CLASSPATH`, you can use the entry processor in the `IMap` functions.
 Let's take a look at the following example.